Trust Dental Care Tijuana

 • Chron’s disease

-• Weakness immune system due to HIV and AIDs
+• Weakness in the immune system due to HIV and AIDs

 • Coeliac disease